destel/rill/README.md

   [Example](https://pkg.go.dev/github.com/destel/rill#example-Err)

 All blocking functions share a common behavior.
-In case of an early termination (before reaching the end of the input stream or in case of an error), such functions initiate background draining of the remaining items.
-This is done to prevent goroutine leaks by ensuring that all goroutines feeding the stream are allowed to complete.
+When they terminate early (before reaching the end of the input stream or when an error occurs), they return immediately but spawn a background goroutine that discards the remaining items from the input channel.
+This prevents goroutine leaks by ensuring that all goroutines feeding the stream are allowed to complete.

 Rill is context-agnostic, meaning that it does not enforce any specific context usage.